by Freddy Tran Nager, Founder of Atomic Tango + Sam Adams’ Fan and Investor…

-One of my more rewarding discoveries during college was Samuel Adams beer.
-At the time, Sam was primarily a Boston phenomenon, so upon moving to L.A. after graduation, I found myself bereft and bewildered.
-For all its creative profligacy, Los Angeles was still dominated by the usual beer suspects: Budweiser, Miller and Coors (the bland leading the bland).
+One of my more rewarding discoveries while attending college in Boston was Samuel Adams beer.
+In the 80’s, Sam existed primarily in New England, so after I moved to L.A., I found myself bereft and bewildered.
+For all its creative profligacy, Los Angeles was still dominated by the usual beer suspects: Budweiser, Miller, and Coors (the bland leading the bland).

-Naturally, I was thrilled when Sam started appearing in L.A. bars as an “import.”
-(I knew about the Lakers-Celtics rivalry, but describing Boston’s greatest export since Aerosmith as “foreign” was taking it a bit far.)
-Ironically, the Boston Beer Company (the maker of Sam Adams) is now the largest purely American brewer left.
-(Bud is owned by the Belgians, Coors is half-Canadian, and Miller is South African.
-But I’m sure you all already knew that.)
+Naturally, I celebrated when Sam started appearing in L.A. bars as an “import.”
+Yes, there’s a Boston-L.A. rivalry — I had experienced the Lakers-Celtics uncivil wars up close — but describing Sam as “foreign” was taking it a bit far.
+Ironically, the Boston Beer Company (the maker of Sam Adams) is the largest purely American brewer today.
+Bud, Coors, and Miller are now all part of multinational conglomerates — but you know that already.

-I was so stoked to see Boston Beer Co. expanding that I bought shares in the company, which has proven to be one of my few good stock investments.
-(SAM has also been battered by the current economy, but not as badly as my radio investments.)
-Not only do I dig a cold Sammy now and then, there’s a lot to be admired about the company: CEO Jim Koch inherited three generations of brewing expertise, he’s a former Boston Consulting Group exec who doesn’t believe in long-term debt, and he treats his employees well.
+Upon seeing Sam venture beyond New England, I bought shares in the company, which has proven to be one of my few good stock investments.
+Not only do I dig a cold Sammy, I admire a lot about the company: CEO Jim Koch inherited three generations of brewing expertise, he’s a former Boston Consulting Group exec who doesn’t believe in long-term debt, and he treats his employees well.
 Although Sam Adams’ product-centric TV commercials won’t win any creative awards — an experiment with a costumed “Sam” character was underdeveloped and short-lived — I’ve come to enjoy one expression of their marketing…

 “What’s On Tap”